rootcanopy/Book-Reviews/README.md

 # **Awesome-Reads** [books(./static/images/book-clipart.png)]

-This project is aimed at anyone who enjoys reading and talking about what they have read, viewing & reviewing books, saving them in a library/list for future use, meeting new and interesting people who have read the same book as them, finding new books and Authors, reading qoutes from books they are interested in.
+This book review project is aimed at anyone who enjoys reading and talking about what they have read.
+Viewing & reviewing books, saving them in a library/list for future use, finding new books and Authors, reading other peoples reviews, reading qoutes from books they are interested in.
+I'm an avid reader and was pretty motivated

 ## **UX**

+The Website is fully responsive and uses Mongo DB to hold users collection and a book reviews collection.
+The user is able to register and login and view reviews.
+Logged in users are able to Create, update (edit) and delete their own reviews.
+A user can also log out.

+Each review on the home page can be clicked onto and that will load the single recipe page which shows the entire entry.
+If the user created the review on their page they will be able to edit and delete the review, and also profile when they need to.

+The add review allows the logged in user to create a review and enter it onto the database.

+### **Project Goals**

 wireframes